California Climate Action Corps Host Partner Application

 Position Description

-Please further specify the fellow roles and responsibilities for this position.
-If your application is approved, this information will be used to create a position description to be publicly posted during recruitment and attract applicants.
-For guidance, refer to our position description toolkit to ensure your responses are compelling, accurate, and concise, as shorter descriptions are more effective in reaching potential applicants excited to join your project.
+Please further specify the fellows' roles and responsibilities for this position.
+If your application is approved, this information will be used to create a position description that will be publicly posted during recruitment to attract applicants.
+For guidance, refer to our position description toolkit to ensure your responses are compelling, accurate, and concise.
+Shorter descriptions are more effective in reaching potential applicants who are excited to join your project.

 Note: The program cannot accommodate requests for advanced degrees or highly technical skills.
 The age, background, and experience of fellows varies widely, though many tend to be recent college graduates.

-Reporting Metrics and Project Impact: Fellow activities must be measurable through one or more of the approved metrics below, in alignment with grant requirements.
-These metrics are essential in demonstrating the success of the program.
+Reporting Metrics and Project Impact: Fellow activities must be measurable through one or more of the approved metrics listed below, in alignment with state and federal grant requirements.
+These metrics are essential for demonstrating the program's success.
 Host Partners will be required to report on these metrics monthly to validate the impact of each project.
 For reference, please review this reporting template for more details.
-All Host Partners are also required to track volunteer engagement and hours served via Golden Volunteer (free account provided).
+All Host Partners must also track volunteer engagement and hours served via the Golden Volunteer

 Section IV: Organization Contacts